The Lumut Balai geothermal power plant of Pertamina Geothermal Energy.

 Indonesia is the biggest contributor to the increase of installed geothermal power in the world in 2021.

-The country added a total of 80 MW of geothermal power in in 2022.
+The country added a total of 80 MW of geothermal power in 2022.

 Although the geothermal potential is huge, its utilization rate is under 8%.